Littlemansmg/Pydump-Async/README.md

   * Set valid subreddits to 'subscribe' to
     * List of reddits for the bot to check for post from
     * Defaulted to an empty list
+  * Set default delay inbetween posts
+    * Time (in seconds) how often the bot posts.
+    * Defaulted to 5 minutes
 * Bot can add/remove a server with set defaults with no user interaction
 * All major commands i.e. sub, unsub, toggle nsfw/create are admin only commands